max-weller/fluffy/README.md

 Pink fluffy unicorns!
 ======

-Plays the Pink Fluffy Unicorns song in multiple browsers in sync respecting the network latency.
+Plays the Pink Fluffy Unicorns song ...

+* in sync
+* on multiple computers
+* respecting the network latency!